testing-library/react-hooks-testing-library/docs/installation.md

 ### Act

 Each render also provides a unique [`act` function](https://reactjs.org/docs/test-utils.html#act) that cannot be used with other renderers.
-In order to simplify with `act `function you need to use, we also export the correct one alongside the detected renderer for you:
+In order to simplify which `act `function you need to use, we also export the correct one alongside the detected renderer for you:

 ```js